jmedin1965/Notes/Postfix_configuration_for_a_host_or_server.md

 Just adds a message to outgoing mail.
 More as a test and to make sure incoming mail gets tagged.

-This e-mail has been processed and scanned by ProxMox Mail Gateway
+This e-mail has been processed and scanned by Proxmox Mail Gateway

 #### created filter - Add Disclaimer